-During the last 130 years, numerous non-native fish, invertebrates, and plants have been introduced to Lake Tahoe.
-Invasive species such as Asian clams, Eurasian watermilfoil, Curly-leaf pondweed, and fish species such as largemouth bass, smallmouth bass, bluegill, and carp are now found regularly in Lake Tahoe.
-Whether intentional, accidental, or illegal, these species introductions have had profound negative effects on the lake's native food web and have greatly altered native habitats.
+During the last 130 years, numerous nonnative fish, invertebrate, and plant species have been introduced to Lake Tahoe.
+Invasive species such as Asian clams, Eurasian watermilfoil, Curlyleaf pondweed, and fish species such as largemouth bass, smallmouth bass, bluegill, and carp are now found regularly in Lake Tahoe.
+Whether intentional, accidental, or illegal, these species introductions have had profound negative effects on the lake's native food web, and have greatly altered native habitats.
 Current management efforts are aimed at preventing the introduction of Quagga or Zebra mussels into the lake.
-Mandatory boat inspections are currently required for all boats entering the lake to prevent spread of invasive species.
+Mandatory boat inspections are currently required for all boats entering the lake.